 The boiler water filler is on top of the steam turret on the boiler in the middle of the cab.
 Undo the knurled cap to fill with water.
-The loco is also supplied with an additional Boiler Top up System Filler Cap (Goodall valve) which can be used in place of the knurled filler cap.
+As the loco is supplied with a Boiler Filler Cap, change the original brass topped cap with the one supplied loose with the loco.
 This one has a non return valve on the underside and is used when filling the boiler when in steam.
-The main steam regulator valve is the valve on the rear of the boiler-filling turret with the lever handle on it.
+The main steam regulator valve is the valve on the rear of the boiler-filling turret with the steel handle attached.

 The direction control is the lever forward of the offside cab door.
-To operate pull the lever gently outwards, and move to the desired direction.
+To operate push the lever gently inwards and move to the desired direction.
 The control is "gated", and will therefore hold itself in the full forward or reverse position.